The 10 Greatest American Directorial Achievements of the 1970s, Ranked

 8. Steven Spielberg – Close Encounters of the Third Kind (1977)

 Fresh off the success of ‘Jaws’ (1975), the wonder-kid was wooed by each of the major studios to make his next film.
 He decided to make a film about mankind’s contact with alien beings for the first time, though that turns out not to be quite accurate.
 The film is a burst of light from its beginning in the race to encounter the aliens at their selected point.
-What is interesting is that as the government and the United Nations unlock the codes being sent to them, hundreds of ordinary men, women and children have had burned into their mind an image that they cannot shake for those that figure it out, they find themselves at Devil’s Tower in Wyoming where the encounter will take place.
+What is interesting is that as the government and the United Nations unlock the codes being sent to them, hundreds of ordinary men, women and children have had burned into their minds an image that they cannot shake for those that figure it out, they find themselves at Devil’s Tower in Wyoming where the encounter will take place.

 7. Alan J. Pakula – All the President’s Men (1976)